In many cases, content is the primary driver of many important things at a business — organic traffic, leads, and, of course, revenue.

 One of the keys to any successful content marketing program is simply launching the content as fast as possible.
 The faster you can get the content onto your website and into the hands of your sales team, the sooner you’ll see the benefits of your efforts.

-When you outsource, you can sign up with a writing platform today, submit your first content outline, and have your first piece of content written within a week.
+When you outsource, you can usually sign up with a writing platform today, submit your first content outline, and have your first piece of content written within a week.
 That’s pretty impressive!

-There’s a reason some enterprises leverage outsourced content creation --It works well at scale.
+There’s a reason some enterprises leverage outsourced content creation: It works well at scale.

 With thousands and thousands of writers available, it means that multiple pieces of content can be worked on simultaneously.
+Your resource is seemingly unlimited.
+(Keyword: seemingly — but that’s a topic for another article.)

-Once just online marketplaces to have writers write your stuff, online writing platforms have evolved into mini content marketing “agencies.”
+Over the years, online writing platforms have evolved into mini content marketing “agencies.”

 Early on, when writing platforms were just getting off the ground, it was very difficult to know who would be writing for you and the level of work they’d be able to deliver.

-Cons of Outsourcing Content
+Cons of outsourcing content

 Despite it being a lower initial investment, outsourcing can become difficult to forecast exactly what you’re going to spend over time.